ororker/cmis-e360/cmis-design.md

 - a row must exist in ROOMREQUESTS with matching (SETID) and FEATUREID must have value 'AUDIOREC' or 'VIDEOREC'.
 - a row must exist in ROOMFEATURES with matching (SETID, ROOMID) and FEATUREID must have value 'AUDIOREC' or 'VIDEOREC'.

+Where the entry has been updated it is also only of interest to E360 if a value relevant to E360 has been updated.
+If this is not the case then the update can be ignored.

 <details>
 <summary>Developer Note</summary>
 The criteria above is an interpretation of the logic used the SpaceTT code `TestWorkloadExtractService#testProduceEchoExtract`.